 The Windows DroidCam Client app also includes two other different connection methods between your PC and your Android smartphone: via USB or by creating a direct wireless connection between your Windows PC and your Android smartphone.
 However, the USB method is recommended only for advanced users because it involves using the Android "Developer Options," more specifically "USB Debugging."

 Now that you know how easy it is to turn your Android smartphone into a webcam that you can use with your Windows computer, are you still tempted to buy yourself a dedicated webcam?
-Or will you keep on using your smartphone each time you need to make a video call on your computer?
+Or would you rather keep on using your smartphone each time you need to make a video call on your computer?
 Do you like how DroidCam works?
 Or do you prefer another similar app from the Google Play Store?
-Share your thoughts with us, in the comments below.
+Share your thoughts with us in the comments below.